Gas service works on Regis Ave will result in its closure to through traffic from 8th to 11th May. Full details of the closure are in Latest News

 If you have any comment, or would like to make a contribution to this website you can e-mail us at firstname.lastname@example.org Please note that this address is purely for this purpose and any Parish Council business should be addressed via the Clerk in the normal manner.

-The Parish Council has 11 seats, 10 of which are currently filled.
+The Parish Council has 11 seats, all of which are currently filled.

 It meets monthly (usually on the second Wednesday of the month) at The Scout Headquarters, Cromer Road, Beeston Regis at 7.00pm.

 - Notices/Agendas are displayed throughout the Parish including four Parish Council noticeboards.

 - Minutes, when approved by the council, are available to the public at Sheringham Library.
 Draft Minutes are also available on the BRPC website.

 - The Parish Council produces a regular newsletter, “Beeston Regis News” for its parishioners which is delivered to households quarterly.

 - The Parish Council welcomes the views and input from parishioners and always has a spot on its agendas for “public participation”.
 The chairman regularly calls for adjournments during meetings to allow public participation on items where they have made a request to speak.

 - The Council is represented on numerous bodies and members report back to the Parish Council regularly.